-Amidst this, a police car came and from it a policeman wearing a washed away shade of standard-brown-police-uniform shouted on the owners of the roadside food stalls to close the business.
-Meanwhile a companion of the theirs, a motorcycle-ridden policeman, patrols the adjacent alleys and then signaled one of the stalls to bring food to the police car.
+Amidst this, came a police car and a policeman wearing a washed away shade of standard-issued-brown-police-uniform shouted from it on the roadside food stall vendors – to close the business.
+Meanwhile a companion of the his, a motorcycle-ridden policeman, patrolled the adjacent alley and then signaled one of the vendors to bring food to the police car.

 This must have been a routine for these stall owners and the patrolling party too.

 We kept walking towards the end of this market where there is a traffic signal – mostly ignored by all during this time of the night.
-Just before the signal, around a corner standing in ebony skin was a thin boy of age around 17 with his ice-cream trolley.
+Just before the signal, around a corner standing, with his ice-cream trolley, in ebony skin was a thin boy of age around 17.

 He had his skeleton prominently visible.
 All the features of it – the cheek bones, eye-ball sockets, collar-bones, elbows.
 His head appeared large though – due to unkempt hairs those fashioned a brownish color owing to dust gathered in them.

-“Cars stop here sir.”, came a reply riding on a voice that was sure of itself but also a little sad.
+“Cars stop here, sir”, came a swift reply riding on a voice that was sure of itself but also a little sad.
 “They buy from me.
 I am here for those customers.”, he added sounding defending his ground.